-1. Imam Abu Hanifa
+1. Imam Abu Hanifa (80-150 A.H)

-3. Imam Ash-Shafi’i
+3. Imam Ash-Shafi’i (767-820)

 4. Imam Ibn Hanbal

 Imam Ibn Hanbal was a Arab born at Baghdad In 780.
 He submitted to imprisonment and punishment rather than agree with some other theologians of his time that the Quran was created.
-He preferred to use even a weak tradition rather than agreement and analogy.
+He preferred to use even a weak tradition rather than that of consensus and analogy.
 His followers founded a school of law after his death.
 He was the author of a Musnad, or collection of traditions.

-For a long time men only thought of him as an extreme traditionalist, so that when his followers sought recognition for his method as a separate juridical school they encountered opposition and it was only after many a bitter struggle that this fourth “school” was accorded a place.
+For a long time men only thought of him as an extreme traditionalist, so that when his followers sought recognition for his method as a separate juridical school they encountered opposition and it was only after many a bitter struggle that this fourth ‘school‘ was accorded a place.
 The system as such was a deliberate and uncompromising return to traditionalism, and manifested a combative tendency.
 It adhered to the letter of the Quran and the hadith.
 Of the four schools, it manifests the most hostility to Sufism.

 Such an attitude is to be explained by the fact that during Ibn Hanbal’s day, under the Khalifa Al Ma’mun, the followers of Abu Hanifa were in favour.
 Ibn Hanbal thought they were carrying the principle of analogical deduction to dangerous lengths in their endeavour to please the Khalifa.
 Consequently, fearing that the faith would be undermined, he entirely discarded the principle of qiyas.
 On the other hand, he saw that the system set up by Malik, founded on the sunna of Medina was inadequate to meet the needs of a rapidly expanding empire; but in seeking to establish his system on what he held to be sure ground of the traditions he did not succeed in improving matters.

-All four schools are in agreement on the ritual and liturgical use of the Quran, while Ash-Shafi‘i expressly lays it down that the words used in prayer must be recited in Arabic.
+Judicial views on prayer: All four schools are in agreement on the ritual and liturgical use of the Quran, while Ash-Shafi‘i expressly lays it down that the words used in prayer must be recited in Arabic.
 Abu Hanifa, on the other hand, allows an exception to be made in the case of the foreigner who is incapable of pronouncing the Arabic.

-The latter is just as uncompromising over the question of a complete translation of the Quran.
+Judicial views on translating the Quran: Malik is uncompromising opposed over the question of a complete translation of the Quran.
 Ash-Shafi’i, as before, hesitates to make a definite pronouncement.
 The Hanafis and Hanbalis approve of interlinear versions, such as at present exist in Persian, Urdu, English, etc, or of a version in which the Quranic text in Arabic faces the translation, as is the case with the English translation made by Maulana Muhammad Ali, printed in England.

-Their judgments in other matters reveal the fact that they are by no means always in agreement.
+Judicial views on prisoners of war: Their judgments in other matters reveal the fact that they are by no means always in agreement.
 For instance, in regard to the important question as to what should be done to prisoners taken in a time of jihad, we find that Abu Hanifa rules that they should be condemned to death or slavery.
 Ash-Shaf’ii on the other hand, allows them to be freed on payment of ransom, or even without it.

-They differ, too, in their attitude to a Muslim apostate; Abu Hanifa holds that before being condemned such must be invited to repent.
-But the Maliki School do not require this; both this school and the Shafi’i condemn the apostate, irrespective of sex, to death.
-Abu Hanifa rules that the punishment for a woman apostate shall be not death, but solitary confinement.
+Judicial views on apostates: They differ, too, in their attitude to a Muslim apostate; Abu Hanifa holds that before being condemned such must be invited to repent; for a woman apostate shall be not death, but solitary confinement.
+The Maliki School do not require this; both this school and the Shafi’i condemn the apostate, irrespective of sex, to death.

 Judicial views and the Sunni Muslim